-Management believes that cash at April 30, 2004, along with cash generated from the Company's operating activities and its available revolving credit facility, as well as financing obtained through real estate operating leases, will be sufficient to finance its continued operations, its remaining share repurchase authorizations, its dividends and its continued expansion plans through 2005.
-At April 30, 2004, the Company had \$300,000 available under its revolving credit facility.
+Management believes that cash at January 30, 2004, along with cash generated from the Company's operating activities and its available revolving credit facility, as well as financing obtained through real estate operating leases, will be sufficient to finance its continued operations, its remaining share repurchase authorizations, its dividends and its continued expansion plans through 2005.
+At January 30, 2004, the Company had \$300,000 available under its then existing revolving credit facility.
+The Company estimates that its net cash provided by operating activities in 2004 (most comparable measure under accounting principles generally accepted in the United States of America) less capital expenditures will generate excess cash of approximately \$55,000 to \$60,000.
+The Company intends to use this excess cash along with proceeds from the exercise of stock options in 2004 to apply toward completing its remaining 210,300 share repurchase authorization (completed in February 2004), its recent 2,000,000 share and possible future share repurchase authorizations, dividend payments or other purposes.
+The Company's principal criteria for share repurchases are that they be accretive to net income per share and that they do not unfavorably affect the Company's investment grade debt rating and target capital structure.